 Term 3 test: 90 Minutes, with questions from Antony Fairbanks.
-Time: 18.30.
-Date: Tuesday 16 th August Term 4 test: 90 Minutes, with questions from Daniel Foley.
-Time: 18.30.
-Date: Tuesday 11 th October End of year Exam: Three hours, with questions from Antony Fairbanks and Daniel Foley.
+Term 4 test: 90 Minutes, with questions from Daniel Foley.
+End of year Exam: Three hours, with questions from Antony Fairbanks and Daniel Foley.

 Textbooks

 Organic Chemistry, Clayden, Greeves, Wothers and Warren, Oxford University Press, 2001 is the preferred general textbook for the course.
 Copies are available on reserve in the Engineering and Physical Sciences Library